jfoclpf/autocosts/readme.md

 * Use four spaces for indentations
 * Comment the code in English
 * The local variables names, object properties, functions names and directories names shall obey CamelCase
+* The directories structure tries to respect the <a href="https://github.com/jfoclpf/autocosts/blob/master/docs/nodeJS-directory-structure.md">directory structure for JavaScript/Node Projects</a>.

 ## License<br>
 GNU GPLv3<br>